dorinrojas/CABANAnet_Microbiome_Analysis/docs/Class_3/Class_3.md

 Notice the default for GUNC is the suffix `.fa`.
 Therefore, `-e` command is required to indicate the mdmcleaner results files.

-Moreover, the database for the gunc software needs to be indicated in the command through the `-r` flag.
-This db is presented in the path `/home/public/DB/gunc_db_progenomes2.1.dmnd`.
+Moreover, the database for the gunc is located in `/home/public/met-workshop/databases/gunc_db_progenomes2.1.dmnd`.
+It needs to be copied to the database folder in the user (similar to how it was performed with CheckM while running metaWRAP binning module).
+After this, the path to this database must be indicated in the code using the `-r` command.

 Additionally, the results from mdmcleaner are presented in different subfolders for each bins.
 These need to be copied into a single subfolder to be used as the input for the gunc command (`-d` flag).
 In this subfolder, the names of each bins require to have the the prefix with the sample code.
 For this, the following code must be added after before running.